 Illinois Field, one of the finest collegiate facilities in the Midwest, serves as the home of Fighting Illini Baseball.
-Constructed in 1988 the ballpark saw its long-anticipated facelift during the 1999 season when lights were installed in time for five night games, and in doing so made Illinois one of the first four Big Ten schools with the ability to play night games on its home field.
-Illinois Field's newest addition features six light poles evenly spaced outside the perimeter of the stadium.
+Constructed in 1988 the ballpark saw its first facelift during the 1999 season when lights were installed in time for five night games, and in doing so made Illinois one of the first four Big Ten schools with the ability to play night games on its home field.
+Illinois Field's newest additions include a FieldTurf surface installed in 2008 and a new video scoreboard in 2015.

 The first game played at Illinois Field took place March 24, 1988.
 The Fighting Illini hosted Western Illinois and won the game, 11-10.
 The first night game in Illinois Field history took place on April 27, 1999, a rainy Tuesday evening against Illinois State.
 After an hour rain delay, the lights were flipped on and Illinois' 1998 Big Ten Championship flag was raised in center field.
 The first pitch was a strike from Illini ace Jason Anderson.
 Illinois went on to win the game, 7-6, in 10 innings behind a game-winning single from senior shortstop Jon Anderson.
 Reliever Jimmy Journell picked up the win.

 The current facility, designed by Heery Fabrap, was built to replace the original Illinois Field which was located on the corner of Wright Street and University Avenue, the current site of the university's Beckman Institute.
 The original Illinois Field served as the home to Illinois football and track and field until 1923 and Illinois baseball until 1988.